Mastering Core Web Vitals: A Comprehensive Guide to Web Performance Optimization

 Reduce Event Callback Processing Time

-Avoid blocking the main thread by breaking down long tasks (>50 ms) into smaller ones.
+To keep it efficient, avoid blocking the main thread by breaking down long tasks (>50 ms) into smaller ones.
 In some cases, you may find a theme or plugin slowing down your main thread.
 As you don’t have much control over its code, you can reach out to the theme or plugin developers to find a suitable fix.

 In such a case, you can use the WP Rocket plugin to replace any YouTube iframe with a thumbnail image.
 By doing so, the iframe tag will load and play the video only after a user clicks the thumbnail.